Advertiser Disclosure

 LaGuardia Airport (LGA)

-LaGuardia Airport (LGA) is located in Northern Queens and is the third largest airport serving NYC.
-There is no border control facility at LGA, so this airport only has domestic service and international service for countries with pre-clearance.
+LaGuardia Airport (LGA) is in northern Queens and is the third-largest airport serving NYC.
+LGA has no border control facility, so this airport only has domestic and international service for countries with preclearance.
 This is a good airport to arrive at if your destination is Long Island City, Astoria, Williamsburg, or Manhattan’s East Side.

 The following airlines service LGA:

-Air Canada, Air Canada Express, Alaska Airlines, American Airlines, American Eagle, Delta Air Lines, Delta Connection, Frontier Airlines, JetBlue Airways, Rectrix Shuttle, Southwest Airlines, Spirit Airlines, United Airlines, United Express, WestJet.
+Air Canada, American Shuttle, Delta Air Lines, Delta Shuttle, Frontier Airlines, JetBlue Airways, Southwest Airlines, Spirit Airlines, United Airlines.

 Traveling From the Airport to the City

-Once you’ve landed in LGA, you have a few options on how to get into the city.
+Once you’ve landed in LGA, you have a few options for getting into the city.

 Taxi

-There isn’t a flat fee, but the ride will cost you approximately $29-$37 (metered fare), plus bridge and tunnel tolls and gratuity.
-It will typically take 20-25 minutes to get to Midtown Manhattan.
+There isn’t a flat fee, but a ride to Times Square will cost you approximately $30 to $38 (metered fare), plus a flat fare of $5 and bridge and tunnel tolls and gratuity.
+It will typically take 20 to 25 minutes to get to Midtown Manhattan.
 For more information, visit the Taxi and Limousine Commission website.

 City Bus